kasdf9001/yii-image-archive/README.md

 - Database structure is outdated by modern standards

 ### Compatibility
-- Only works with Firefox
 - Requires Yii 1.1.*
+- Slight compatibility problems with non-Firefox browsers

 ### Language
 - Only Finnish is present